elialabi/Terminal-Command-CheatSheet/cheatsheet_.md

 <h3>5. cp: Copy a file </h3>
 Use this command to copy a file from one location to another.
+You can also use `cd` to change directory and `cd ..` to take you to the parent directory.

 >Example: cp my_file.txt Documents